mkirchner/hamt/README.md

     } as;
 } HamtNode;
 ```

-This way, `HamtNode` is (and `as.table.ptr` points to) a union that can be
+With this structure in place, given a pointer `HamtNode *p` to a `HamtNode`
+instance, `p->as.kv` addresses the leaf node, and `p->as.table` addresses the
+internal node.

-interpreted as either an internal or a leaf node.
-We also define the following
+It also makes sense to define the following convenience macros:
-convenience macros:

 ```c
 #define TABLE(node) node->as.table.ptr